How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 BUT, big but..

 You CAN maximize what is there.
-It’s like having a beat up car.
-The car is the car, however you can keep the inside neat and the outside clean; that’ll boost it a few points.
-Transversely a top of the line vehicle can be knocked down a couple notches, if there’s a mud bath on the outside and Pop Tart crumbs sprinkled around the inside.
+It’s akin to having a beat up car.
+The car is the car, on the other hand you can keep the inside neat and the outside clean; that’ll boost it a few points.
+Transversely a top of the line vehicle can be knocked down a couple of notches, if there’s a mud bath on the outside and Pop Tart crumbs sprinkled across the inside.

 Enough metaphors, here are the differences: